ArturKuz/rsschool-2019Q1-cv/cv.md

 *And I think I realized something.
 I found myself.*
 *I want to progress in this direction, and I always try to improve my skils and knowlege to became a professional.*
 *I have some experience at comercial development.*
-*I got some knowlege about Angular? because our projects use it.*
+*I got some knowlege about Angular, because our projects use it.*
 *My job enough intresting, I like it.*

 ## Skills: